crypto-org-chain/chain-docs/docs/chain-details/genesis_file.md

 - `"genesis_time"`:
   The time of the beginning of the blockchain.
 - `"genutil"`: A variety of genesis utility functionality for usage including genesis transactions creation (gentx) and genesis file validation command as well as Tendermint related initialization.
-- `"gentx"`: Generation of genesis transaction carrying a self-delegation.
 - `"ibc"`: Inter-Blockchain Communication across different chains.
 - `"chain_id"`:
   A unique identifier for the blockchain.
 See [this](./chain-id.md) for further details.